freshworkx/typo3-image-gallery/Documentation/Developer/Index.rst

 For Developers
 ==============

-This chapter provides information for developers who want to extend the BM Image Gallery extension.
+This chapter provides information for developers who want to extend the `bm_image_gallery` extension.

 .. toctree::
    :maxdepth: 2